wan/artmachine/TensorFlow2-CoreML/README.md

 I have things running in a conda environment on a linux desktop with an old-ish GTX 1060 in it.
 If you want to keep it even simpler (and get access way better hardware), check out [Google Colab](https://colab.research.google.com/).

+## Running the CoreML model
+You can run model inference using Python and coremltools, but it's more exciting actually running on a device.
+[ContentView.swift](https://github.com/wan/artmachine/blob/master/TensorFlow2-CoreML/ContentView.swift) provides a very simple example of image generation running in SwiftUI.
+It uses GameKit's GKGaussianDistribution to create noise input to the model, and converts model output to an image which is displayed in the center of the screen.
+Tap to generate a new image!

 ## Animated Images!
 <p align="center"><img src="https://raw.githubusercontent.com/wan/artmachine/master/TensorFlow2-CoreML/images/flowers.gif" alt="flowers - animated" width="256"></p>
 <p align="center"><img src="https://raw.githubusercontent.com/wan/artmachine/master/TensorFlow2-CoreML/images/clouds.gif" alt="clouds - animated" width="256"></p>